 If health status (physical or mental) is, in the opinion of the clinical instructor, impaired in the delivery of care, students will be required to leave the patient care area and must arrange for someone to pick them up and take them home or to see a healthcare provider.
 Students may be required to submit proof of medical assessment and/or interventions as determined by the PTA Program Director.
 Should a student be unable to meet the program standards with or without reasonable accommodations, they may be dismissed from the program.
-The dismissal may be appealed through the appropriate channels within 24 hours.
+The dismissal may be appealed through College policy.